ibrisho/printf/README.md

 # _printf
-  This Repo has has all the code necessary for our (IBRAHIM MORKETA and Marwan  e Nouh) custom function called _printf().
-It is a mini-version of C Language  function printf() from stdio.h, and our function _printf() attempts to repli  cate the exact same process as the C function printf().
-This project was com pleted as a part of the curriculum for a software development program
+  This Repo has has all the code necessary for our (IBRAHIM MORKETA and Marwane Nouh) custom function called _printf().
+It is a mini-version of C Language  function printf() from stdio.h, and our function _printf() attempts to replicate the exact same process as the C function printf().
+This project was completed as a part of the curriculum for a software development program